 Ranking every striker signed by Man Utd since Ruud van Nistelrooy left

-Ruud van Nistelrooy is regarded as one of the best strikers to ever play for Manchester United – so replacing him was always going to be difficult.
+Ruud van Nistelrooy is one of the best centre-forwards to ever play for Manchester United – so replacing him was always going to be difficult.

 The former Netherlands international joined Real Madrid in 2006 after scoring 150 goals in 219 appearances for the Red Devils and they struggled to fill that void.

 Here are the 16 out-and-out strikers United have signed since Van Nistelrooy’s departure, ranked by how well they fared at Old Trafford.